itsuygi/ai-radio/README.md

 Setup:
 1. Set your OpenAI api key.
 2. Set your spotify username and password (it just stays in the code, never published. required to login to spotify web browser.)
+3. Set your selenium chrome driver's path (line 50)
-3. Set the first song's name and artist and enjoy the continuous flow of harmonious music.
+4. Set the first song's name and artist and enjoy the continuous flow of harmonious music.